 2. Create a new (or first) lead magnet

 Make sure you have high-value downloads, videos, checklists, etc. targeted to the major groups of prospective learners you are targeting.
-Lead magnets help you grow your e-mail list while also clearly demonstrating your authority and the value you can provide to learners.
-Here’s some help on lead magnet ideas.
+These types of lead magnets help you grow your email list and establish a sales funnel for your offerings while also clearly demonstrating your authority and the value you can provide to learners.

 3. Improve your SEO